-- Public notice printed in the following newspapers: - o The State (Columbia and midlands area) Feb.
-23, 2016 - o The Post and Courier (Charleston and lowcountry area) Feb.
-24, 2016 - o The Greenville News (Greenville and the upstate) Feb.
-23, 2016 - On the SCDHHS HCBS website - On the SCDHHS website under "Public Notice" - On the SCDDSN website - On the Family Connection of SC website - On the Able South Carolina website - On the SC Developmental Disabilities Council website - On the AARP South Carolina website - On the Protection & Advocacy (SC) website - Sent out via the SCDHHS listserv - Available in print form at the SCDHHS main office lobby (Jefferson Square, 1801 Main Street, Columbia, SC) - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices

-- Tribal Notification was provided on Feb.
-22, 2016.
-A Tribal Notification conference call for the Statewide Transition Plan was held Feb.
-24, 2016. - The Medical Care Advisory Committee (MCAC) was provided an advisory on the Statewide Transition Plan on Feb.
-9, 2016. - A live webinar was held on Wednesday, Feb.
-24, 2016.
-This meeting was recorded and made available for viewing, along with a transcript of the recording, on the Family Connection of SC website. - Written comments on the Statewide Transition Plan were sent to:
+- Public notice printed in the following newspapers: - o The State (Columbia and midlands area) Aug.
+19, 2016 - The Post and Courier (Charleston and low country area) Aug.
+19, 2016 - On the SCDHHS HCBS website - On the SCDHHS website under "Public Notice" - On the SCDDSN website - On the Family Connection of SC website - On the Able South Carolina website and Facebook page - On the SC Developmental Disabilities Council website - On the AARP South Carolina website - On the Protection & Advocacy (SC) website and Facebook page - On the IMPACT South Carolina Facebook page - Sent out via the SCDHHS listserv - Available in print form at the SCDHHS main office lobby (Jefferson Square, 1801 Main Street, Columbia, SC) - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices - Tribal notification was provided via email July 25, 2016.
+A Tribal notification conference call for the Statewide Transition Plan was held Aug.
+9, 2016. - The Medical Care Advisory Committee (MCAC) was provided an advisory on the revised Statewide Transition Plan Aug.
+16, 2016. - Nine public meetings were held August-October of 2016 to discuss the statewide transition plan.
+These meetings were held in the following cities: